 Spanish VI Seminar: Women in Latin American Cultural Studies (Grade 12 - 1 credit)

 This advanced level course approaches the multiple facets of Hispanic women and their cultural representation, production, and agency, as impacted by globalization and local dynamics.
-The students will engage in the value and function of race, gender and sexuality in literature, film, music, digital culture, visual arts, pop culture and urban culture.
-Students will explore literary works by Sor Juana Ines de la Cruz , Isabel Allende, Ana Maria Matute.
-They will also explore social movements led by Rigoberta Manchu, Imelda Cortez and las Madres de la Plaza de Mayo.
-The students will be presented with a critical overview of the role filmmakers from varied backgrounds have taken in interpreting similar trends in contemporary Spanish culture and society.
-Some exploration of cinematographic works covered will be: Carmen, by Carlos Saura, Como Agua Para Chocolate by Alfonso Arau and Volver by Pedro Álmodovar.
-The learnings from this course culminate with a final project of the student's choice based on a theme from the course.
+Students will engage in the value and function of race, gender and sexuality in literature, film, music, digital culture, visual arts, pop culture and urban culture.
+Students will explore literary works by Sor Juana Inés de la Cruz, Isabel Allende, Ana Maria Matute, Gabriela Mistral, Federico García Lorca and others.
+They will also explore social movements led by Rigoberta Menchú, Imelda Cortez, and las Madres de la Plaza de Mayo.
+Students will be presented with a critical overview through the works of various filmmakers from varied backgrounds that have interpreted similar trends in the role of women in contemporary Spanish culture and society.
+Some exploration of cinematographic works covered will be: The sea inside by Alejandro Amenábar, Como agua para chocolate by Alfonso Arau and Volver by Pedro Álmodovar.
+The learnings from this course culminate with a final project of their choice based on a theme from the course.
 Prerequisite: Spanish V

 Classics